BANGKOK. A signing ceremony was held at King Mongkut's Institute of Technology Ladkrabang for Protiotype's Architecture Lab - known for short as PAL.

 LUMANI A Singaporean startup with roots in Taiwan first showcased their LumaZones lighting and air-conditioning control at Protiotype's Smart Facilities Management Lab at Singapore Polytechnic.
 Mr. Chris Hung, CEO of LUMANI has generously agreed to extend this relationship by installing a LumaZones service at PAL.
 LumaZones will extend the ecosystem of smart sustainable buildings technologies on display.

 AMPOTECH is a Singapore-based internet of things company specializing in the collection and analysis of electricity usage data from the built environment.
 Ampotech first worked with Protiotype at their Smart Sustainable Building showcase at Singapore Polytechnic School of Architecture and Built Environment.
 CEO and co-Founder Mr. William Temple announced that, when the pandemic allows, AMPOTECH will be pleased to extend their relationship with Protiotype by installing an AmpoHub service at PAL to reveal specific insights about the energy use of the Lab space and equipment in the building in real-time.

 Mr. Ian Aitken, CTO of CARETEQ, an Australian technology company focussing on developing and commercialising the SOFIHUB range of products and services announced a SOFIHUB demo unit is on its way to PAL.
 SOFIHUB is an ambient assisted living technology designed to ensure the health, wellbeing and independence of the world’s aging population.
 The SOFIHUB installation will demonstrate how intelligent adaptive technology enables the aged and at risk members of society to live independently.

-To keep up with the latest news about PAL please follow Protiotype's LinkedIn company page or sign-up below for our email newsletters.
+To keep up with the latest news about PAL please follow Protiotype's LinkedIn company page.